 Competitors may infringe, misappropriate or otherwise violate our intellectual property or that of our licensors that we may acquire in the future.
 To counter infringement or unauthorized use, we may be required to file infringement claims, which can be expensive and time-consuming.
 If we initiate legal proceedings against a third party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product or product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are common, and there are numerous grounds upon which a third party can assert invalidity or unenforceability of a patent.
 In an infringement proceeding, a court may decide that a patent of ours is not valid or is unenforceable, or may refuse to stop the other party from using the technology at issue on the grounds that our patents do not cover the technology in question.
 Third parties may also raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post grant review, inter parties review, or IPR, and equivalent proceedings in non-U.S. jurisdictions (e.g., opposition proceedings).
-Such proceedings legal assertions of invalidity and unenforceability is unpredictable.
+Such proceedings could result in revocation of or amendment to our patents in such a way that they no longer cover our product candidates.
+The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which we, our patent counsel, and the patent examiner were unaware during prosecution.
 If a defendant were to prevail on a legal assertion of invalidity and/or unenforceability, we would lose at least part, and perhaps all, of the patent protection on our product candidates.
-An adverse result in any litigation or defense proceedings could put one or more of our patents at risk of being invalidated or interpreted narrowly, could put our patent applications at risk of not issuing and could have a material adver
+An adverse result in any litigation or defense proceedings could put one or more of our patent